Information for Prospective AFI Grantees

 - Certification Regarding Lobbying

-Examples of Current Grantees
+Information on Current Grantees

 To learn more about previously-awarded applicants, please refer to the AFI Project Locator for a list of current AFI projects.
 Click on highlighted grantee names to link to one-page summaries including the grant amount, highlights, target population, and project description.
 Find existing programs in your area to contact for tips and information.
 You might even explore whether the current grantee organizations are interested in forming a collaborative with your organization to improve asset building opportunities in your community.